 Douglas Young DDS, EdD, MBA, MS, Professor

-Department of Dental Practice, Dugoni School of Dentistry
+the Department of Diagnostic Sciences (formerly the Department of Dental Practice), Dugoni School of Dentistry